Bernard of Menthon: St Bernard's Passes

-Since the most ancient times there has been a path across the Pennine Alps leading from the Aosta Valley to the Swiss canton of Valais.
+Since ancient times, there has been a path across the Pennine Alps leading from the Aosta Valley to the Swiss canton of Valais.
 The traditional route of this pass is covered with perpetual snow from seven to eight feet deep, and drifts sometimes accumulate to the height of forty feet.
 Although the pass was extremely dangerous, especially in the springtime on account of avalanches, it was often used by French and German pilgrims on their way to Rome.

 In his office as archdeacon, Bernard had the charge of caring for the poor and travellers.
-For their convenience and protection, Bernard founded a canonry and hostel at the highest point of the pass, 8,000 feet above sea-level, in the year 1050, at the site which has come to bear his name.
+For their convenience and protection, Bernard founded a canonry and hostel at the highest point of the pass, 8,000 feet above sea-level, at the site which has come to bear his name.
 A few years later he established another hostel on the Little St Bernard Pass, a mountain saddle in the Graian Alps, 7,076 feet above sea-level.
 Both were placed in charge of communities of canons regular, after papal approval had been obtained by Bernard during a visit to Rome.
 The new community was placed under the patronage of Nicholas of Myra, patron saint of travellers.

-Today the road tunnel and modern technology have made rescue operations at the pass mainly unnecessary.
+Today the Great St Bernard Tunnel and modern technology have reduced the need for rescue operations at the pass.
 The dogs were put up for sale in 2004 because of the high cost of maintenance, and were promptly bought by foundations created for the purpose.

 Legacy

 These hostels were renowned for the generous hospitality extended to all travellers over the Great and Little St Bernard, so called in honour of the founder of these charitable institutions.
-At all seasons of the year, but especially during heavy snow-storms, the canons, later accompanied by their well-trained dawgs, the common herding dogs of Valais ("St Bernards" are attested from the 17th century), went out in search of victims who might have succumbed to the severity of the weather.
+At all seasons of the year, but especially during heavy snow-storms, the canons, later accompanied by their well-trained dogs, the common herding dogs of Valais ("St Bernards" are attested from the 17th century), went out in search of victims who might have succumbed to the severity of the weather.
 They offered food, clothing and shelter to the unfortunate travelers and took care of the dead.
 They depended on gifts and collections for sustenance.

 As of 2012 the congregation consisted of around 35 professed members, the majority of whom live at the hostel while some provide pastoral care to neighbouring parishes.
 St Bernard dogs are still on the site as pets and to entertain tourists; helicopters are used in rescue operations today.